 Upon the application of fresh start accounting, the Company preliminarily allocated the reorganization value to its individual assets based on their estimated fair values.
-The following table reconciles the Company's enterprise value to the estimated reorganization value at the Emergence Date:
+The following table reconciles the Company's enterprise value to the estimated reorganization value at Emergence:

-Ν May 17, 2023 Enterprise value (a) \$ 4,500 Plus: Cash and cash equivalents and Restricted cash and cash equivalents (b) 701 Plus: Current liabilities excluding long-term debt due within one year 514 Plus: Non-current liabilities excluding long-term debt and liability-classified warrants 1,234 Plus: Fair value of noncontrolling interest 110 Reorganization value to be allocated \$ 7,059
+May 17, 2023 Enterprise value (a) \$ 4,500 Plus: Cash and cash equivalents and Restricted cash and cash equivalents (b) 701 Plus: Current liabilities excluding long-term debt due within one year 514 Plus: Non-current liabilities excluding long-term debt and liability-classified warrants 1,234 Plus: Fair value of noncontrolling interest 110 Reorganization value to be allocated \$ 7,059

-(a) Enterprise value excludes any value associated with noncontrolling interest.

-(b) Balance includes "Cash and cash equivalents" and "Restricted cash and cash equivalents."
-Amount excludes \$52 million for payment of professional fees.
+- (a) Excludes any value associated with noncontrolling interest. - (b) Excludes \$52 million for payment of professional fees.

-The following table reconciles the Company's enterprise value to the estimated fair value at the Emergence Date:
+The following table reconciles TES's enterprise value to the estimated fair value at Emergence:

+!
 May 17, 2023

 Enterprise value (a) \$ 4,500

 Plus: Cash and cash equivalents and Restricted cash and cash equivalents (b) 701

 Less: Fair value of debt (2,845)

 Less: Liability-classified warrants (35)

 Fair value of member's equity (c) 2,321

 Plus: Fair value of noncontrolling interest 110

 Fair value of equity \$ 2,431

-(a) Enterprise value excludes any value associated with noncontrolling interest.
+(a) Excludes any value associated with noncontrolling interest.